Installation And Usage

 micromamba activate xeus-cpp-wasm-build

 You are now in a position to build the xeus-cpp kernel.
-You build it by executing the following
+You build and test it in node by executing the following.
+Once the test pass, run the install command.

 mkdir build